gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

 1. Update repositories
 2. Downloads and Installs TeamViewer
-3. Installs ZSH and replaces .zshrc & .bashrc with my personal
+3. Installs ZSH and Oh-My-ZSH
+4. Replaces .zshrc & .bashrc with my personal rc files
+5. Gets other scripts for more personalized configurations

 Linux (without sudo):